whisthq/whist/protocol/client/README.md

   -s, --spectate                launch the protocol as a spectator -c, --codec=CODEC             launch the protocol using the codec
                                   specified: h264 (default) or h265
-  -u, --user                    Tell fractal the users email, optional defaults to None" -e, --environment             The environment the protocol is running
+  -u, --user                    Tell whist the users email, optional defaults to None" -e, --environment             The environment the protocol is running
                                 in. e.g prod, staging, dev.
 This is used for Sentry.
 Optional defaults to dev